 - As a dye for wood, silk, food, inks, and cosmetics

-Gentian violet is very messy, stains the skin, teeth, and clothes, and anything it comes into contact with.
-If applied on open wounds, it can temporarily tattoo the skin [R].
+Gentian violet is very messy; it stains the skin, teeth, and clothes, and almost anything else it comes into contact with.
+If applied on open wounds, it can temporarily tattoo the skin .

 In addition, gentian violet can cause the following side effects when used for thrush: